Lies (T-ara song): Background and release

-"Lies" marks the group's first release since the departure of pre-debut members Ji-ae and Jiwon.
+"Lies" marks the group's first release since the departure of pre-debut members Jiae and Jiwon.
 On July 20, still cuts from the music video were released.
-On July 24, the teaser videos for "Want to Play?" and “Lies” were released.
+On July 24, the teaser videos for "Want to Play?" and "Lies" were released.

 On July 21, controversy arose after "Wanna Play" was leaked on MBC's Taeyeon's Chin Chin Radio.
-T-ara’s agency, Core Contents Media, strongly protested the leak, but the damage had already been done.
-They revealed that had been invested in T-ara’s debut, only for it to be spoiled due to incompetence.
+T-ara's agency, Core Contents Media, strongly protested the leak, but the damage had already been done.
+They revealed that had been invested in T-ara's debut, only for it to be spoiled due to incompetence.
 As a result, the music video for "Wanna Play" was never released.

 "Lies", "Wanna Play?" and "Lies (Ballad Version)" were all included on T-ara's debut Korean album Absolute First Album as well as its re-package Breaking Heart.
-"Lies" was re-recorded in Japanese and released on the Japanese single Roly Poly (Japanese Version) on February 29, 2012 and later on the group's debut Japanese album Jewelry Box on June 6, 2012.
-It also appeared on their greatest hits album T-ARA's Best of Best 2009-2012 ~Korean ver on October 17, 2012 and on their special compilation album TARA's Free Time In Paris And Swiss on October 22, 2012.
+"Lies" was re-recorded in Japanese and released on the Japanese single Roly Poly (Japanese Version) on February 29, 2012, and later on the group's debut Japanese album Jewelry Box on June 6, 2012.
+It also appeared on their greatest hits album T-ARA's Best of Best 2009–2012 ~Korean ver on October 17, 2012, and on their special compilation album TARA's Free Time in Paris And Swiss on October 22, 2012.